dimtoneff/ComfyUI-PixelArt-Detector/README.md

 Save a picture as Webp (+optional JPEG) file in Comfy + Workflow loading.

+> [!IMPORTANT]
+> If you have an older version of the nodes, delete the node and add it again.
+Location of the nodes: "Image/PixelArt"

 ## Description:
 Pixel Art manipulation code based on: https://github.com/Astropulse/pixeldetector